 Time Deadlines for Filing Missed Cancer Lawsuits

-The statute of limitations for filing a medical malpractice lawsuit in Michigan is generally two years from the date of malpractice.
+The statute of limitations for filing a medical malpractice lawsuit in Michigan is generally two years from the date of the malpractice.
 There are only a few exceptions to this deadline.
-These include if the malpractice was only discovered after the two year period or in cases involving the death of a patient.
+These include if the malpractice was only discovered after the two-year period or in cases involving the death of a patient.
 It is essential that you contact our attorneys immediately to avoid missing this unforgiving deadline.

 Contact Our Michigan Cancer Malpractice Lawyers

 If you or a loved one were the victim of medical malpractice due to the failure to diagnose cancer, call us today.
-Our experienced lawyers will review your medical records to determine if you have a case.
+Our experienced cancer misdiagnosis lawyers will review your medical records to determine if you have a case.
 The case review is free and if we accept your case, there are no legal fees unless you receive a settlement.